peterhinch/micropython-epaper/README.md

 Note that there are two ways of conserving space on the Pyboard flash drive by incorporating Python code into firmware.
 Both are based on the fact that the bulk of the flash memory is accessible to firmware images but is not accessible as part of the ``/flash`` filesystem.
-Modules can be frozen as .py files or compiled to bytecode and frozen in that form.
-The former method is currently required for code which employs Viper and Native decorators (such as epd.py and epaper.py).
+Modules can be frozen as .py files or compiled to bytecode and built into the firmware as persistent bytecode.
+The former method is currently required for code which employs Viper or Native decorators or Assembler.
+This includes epd.py, epdpart.py and epaper.py.

 # FAST mode

 The graphics and text primitives operate identically in both modes: a buffer is updated without affecting the display.
-Then a ``Display`` method is called to update the display hardware; FAST mode offers an additional update method.
+Then a ``Display`` method is called to update the display hardware; FAST mode offers two additional update methods.

 The mode is invoked by instantiating the Display object with ``mode=epaper.FAST``.
 In this mode the ``Display`` instance must be used within a context manager: this turns on the display electronics and ensures they are properly shut down.
 A consequence of this mode of operation is that the onboard Flash cannot be used while this context is active, so fonts must be stored elsewhere.
-The following additional ``Display`` method is supported:
+The following additional ``Display`` methods are supported:

-``refresh`` Quickly updates the display additively: existing content will be retained but new content will be included (overwriting the old where they overlap).
+``refresh()`` Quickly updates the display additively: existing content will be retained but new content will be included (overwriting the old where they overlap).
 Currently this is imperfect with some ghosting evident.

+``exchange()`` This takes a single mandatory boolean argument ``clear_data``.
+Display data is double buffered.
+Calling ``exchange`` causes the current data to be displayed and the buffers to be swapped.
+If ``clear_data`` is ``True`` the new current buffer is cleared: this enables it to act as a faster version of ``show()``.
+If ``clear_data`` is ``False`` it provides a means of switching between two images.
+Ghosting should not be visible with this method.

 The ``Display`` constructor has an additional kwonly argument ``up_time`` applicable to FAST mode.
-If set it overrides the default temperature related value allowing the user to speed redrawing at the possible expense of more ghosting.
-Its value is in ms.
+If set it overrides the default temperature related value allowing the user to speed redrawing at the likely expense of more ghosting.
+Its value is in ms: if not overridden its value ranges between 630-1260ms at typical room temperatures.

 The following example illustrates FAST mode by means of a simple digital clock display - some ghosting is evident.
 Note the additional two spaces at the end of the text: if refreshing